awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-how-works.md

 + SSM agent version 2\.3\.1550\.0 or later installed
 + SAP HANA database
 + Linux operating system \(SUSE Linux, RedHat Linux\)
 + A secret with SAP HANA database monitoring credentials, using AWS Secrets Manager\.
-Create a secret using the key/value pairs format, specify the key username, and enter the database user for the value\.
+Create a secret using the key/value pairs format, specify the key user name, and enter the database user for the value\.
 Add a second key password, and then enter the password for the value\.
 For more information about how to create secrets, see [Create a secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_create-basic-secret.html) in the *AWS Secrets Manager User Guide*\.
 The secret must be formatted as follows:

   ```
   {